athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 story which came several years after `clj/clojure`.
 This is a library which provides tools that allow you to build Clojure artifacts.

+### Installer

+Honestly, i'm not even sure that this is part of the `Clojure CLI Tools` suite, but let's include it anyways.
+The "Clojure CLI Tools Installer" is a fancy way of referring to the `brew tap` used to install Clojure on mac and linux machines.
+As of February 2020, Clojure started maintaining their own [brew tap].
+Thus, if you installed the `Clojure CLI Tools` via

 ```bash
 brew install clojure
 ```